AbdullahBera/School_District_Analysis/README.md

 ## Overview of Project

 In this analysis, I supported Maria to analyze data from a variety of sources in a variety of formats of student scores from standardized tests in several schools.
-The data I analyzed is of 39,170 students from 15 schools where I used the Jupyter Notebook in Anaconda to run my code to analyze the data.
+The data I analyzed is of 39,170 students from 15 schools where I used the Jupyter Notebook in Anaconda to run my code.
 The results of this analysis are intended to provide the School Board with insights regarding school performance, school budget, and school priorities.
 This analysis is done under the Family Educational Rights and Privacy Act (FERPA), respecting the privacy of the students in the data.

 ### Objective